 In addition, in 2013, the College began working with the Ministry of Education on the introduction of an Enhanced Teacher Education Program.
 This new program will begin on September 1, 2015 and will consist of four academic semesters, a minimum of 80 days of practicum and mandatory core content (e.g. diversity and special education).
-The introduction of this new program, will necessitate changes to the College's certification requirements.
-In 2014, regulatory amendments to the College's certification regulation, the Teachers' Qualifications Regulation (176/10), are expected to be filed in order to ensure that both Ontario and internationally educated teacher applicants certified after September 1, 2015 have programs that meet the Enhanced Teacher Education Program requirements.
+The introduction of this new program, necessitates changes to the College's certification requirements.
+In 2014, regulatory amendments to the College's certification regulation, the Teachers' Qualifications Regulation (176/10), were filed in order to ensure that both Ontario and internationally educated teacher applicants certified on or after September 1, 2015 have programs that meet the Enhanced Teacher Education Program requirements.
+The College has also communicated the upcoming impact of the new certification changes to those who may be affected, including applicants, and potential applicants, to the College.
+One way these changes have been communicated is through the College's Registration Guides, which now contain information on the Enhanced Teacher Education Program and the associated changes to College certification requirements.